White Label Travel Platforms: The Ultimate Buyers Guide

-- With typical savings of 15%-50%, the savings can differentiate your organizations from your competition.
+- With typical savings of 15%-50%, the savings can differentiate your organization from your competition.

 Cash Back Option

-The cash back model is a relatively new feature among white label rewards programs.
-This model gives the users a cash back amount credited to their account within 24-48 hours after they’ve booked their reservation.
+The cash-back model is a relatively new feature among white-label rewards programs.
+This model gives the users a cash-back amount credited to their account after they’ve booked their reservation.

-The available cash back amount for each booking can be divvied up between the user and the sponsoring organization.
+The available cash-back amount for each booking can be divvied between the user and the sponsoring organization.

-Example 1: a user books the same Las Vegas hotel and pays $500, but receives a credit of $100 in the form of cash back, posted to their card within hours after confirming their reservation.
+Example 1: a user books the same Las Vegas hotel and pays $500, but receives a credit of $100 in the form of cashback, posted to their card after confirming their reservation.

-Example 2: a user books the same hotel and pays $500, but is offered $80 in the form of cash back posted to their card within hours after confirming their reservation.
+Example 2: a user books the same hotel and pays $500, but is offered $80 in the form of cashback posted to their card after confirming their reservation.
 Behind the scenes, the sponsoring organization makes $20 from the transaction.

-The typical split between user and sponsoring organization can vary.
-In most cases, the sponsoring organization will realize between 10%-30% of the total transaction, but this amount can vary.
+The typical split between the user and sponsoring organization can vary.
+In most cases, the sponsoring organization will realize between 10%-30% of the total transaction, but this amount is usually negotiable.